solus-project/budgie-rd/README.md

 repository will help us to flesh out some concepts and architectural requirements for the upcoming desktop work.

+But yeah this will basically evolve into Budgie 11.
+Jump in. :P

 Here Be Derghuns
 -----------------